 SO WHERE DID THAT EPIPHANY LEAD ME?

-My passion for artisanal storytelling has been the driving force in my life.
+My passion for storytelling has been the driving force in my life.
 It even led me to leave a job as a university development director over 38 years ago to take the plunge into life as an entrepreneur, becoming a professional storyteller long before such a career was widely recognized.
-Story by story, country by country, my journey as an artisanal storyteller took me to elementary-school classrooms and children’s hospitals, boardrooms and conference halls, fundraising galas and Soviet television.
+Story by story, country by country, my journey as a storyteller took me to elementary-school classrooms and children’s hospitals, boardrooms and conference halls, fundraising galas and Soviet television.
 That’s right: I told U.S. children’s stories to 50 million viewers and promoted intercultural understanding near the end of the Cold War, thus earning the nickname “Russia’s American Fairy Godmother.”
 I took my approach to artisanal storytelling as a tool for peace to countries including Uganda, Iraq and Costa Rica, and founded Storytell International, a nonprofit organization committed to building bridges of peace and unity between nations..

 Awards and Programs